negrutiu/nsis-nscurl/NScurl.readme.md

 ```
 Total transfer timeout (default: _infinite_)
 This value sets a maximum time limit that a transfer is allowed to run.
-When this timeout is reached the transfer is cancelled.
+When the time is up the transfer is automatically cancelled.
 See [`/TIMEOUT`](#timeout) for `time` syntax.

 ### /LOWSPEEDLIMIT